boschresearch/blech-doc/website/content/en/docs/user-manual/statements.md

 If the callee does not declare any outputs the second pair of parentheses may be dropped for readability.
 Input arguments must evaluate to a value that matches the declared type.
 Output arguments must evaluate to a memory location that the callee can read from and write to.
 If the callee is an activity that eventually terminates and declares a return value, this return value must be either received into some variable or ignored using a wildcard.
+The receiving variable is either a mutable variable declared earlier or can be declared inside the `run` statement.
+In this case it can also be declared as a read-only variable using `let`.
+The receiver may be used in the code sequentially after the `run` statement.

 When control flow reaches a `run` statement the sub-activity is immediately called and the control flow is handed over to the callee.
 It remains within the callee for as many reactions as it runs (but at least one reaction).